 On August 8, the storm was over.
 From their final camp, located about 400 meters below the summit, an American team comprising the trio of Allen Steck, Christopher Wren and Jock Glidden which had been waiting out the storm with a malfunctioning radio set, set out for the summit with no idea of the events that had occurred above.
-They found 7 bodies together with a Japanese team which managed to get their powerful radio set through customs.
-They radioed their tragic findings to base camp where everyone was expecting the worse.
+They found 7 bodies together with a surviving Japanese team which somehow managed to get their powerful radio set through customs.
+They radioed their tragic findings to base camp where everyone was expecting the worst.
 The 8th body was later recovered by Shatayeva’s husband.

-After his return to America, Bob Craig would later write the book Storm and Sorrow in the High Pamirs which was later made into a 1990 movie.
-Interestingly, there was practically no coverage of the tragedy on Soviet media.
+After his return to America, Bob Craig would write the book Storm and Sorrow in the High Pamirs which was later made into a 1990 movie.
+Interestingly (though not surprisingly), there was practically no coverage of the tragedy on Soviet media.
 There was only brief mention that there had been an “accident” on Lenin Peak.

 On the 45th anniversary of the tragedy, Jed Williamson in his forgiving, politically correct tone, wrote: “They weren’t weak or stupid.
 I place no blame on them.
 Those conditions converged.
 It was the perfect storm.
 I have nothing but admiration.”